 Verbs accompanying the reinforcement model should include: DO, USE, MASTER, EVALUATE, or ANALYZE.

-Review your reinforcement objectives again to check the verbs used in each objective.
-Are the verbs you used measurable ACTIONS?
+Review your reinforcement objectives again and check the verbs used in each of your objectives.

-You may need to tweak the wording of your reinforcement objectives.
+Are the verbs used measurable actions?
+You may need to tweak the wording used in your objectives.

 Determine Key Takeaways